JaedonSpurlock01/routify/README.md

 Routify can handle large cities up to 100MB, which can include San Diego, Seattle, Columbus, etc. However, once you start to download larger cities, the website will start to get very memory intensive and will slow down.
 We are downloading millions of lines after all.<br/>

-The biggest city I was able to load is Tokyo (43mb), which consumes up 2gb of memory.
+The biggest city I was able to load is Chongqing, China (70mb), which consumes up 1gb of memory.

 ## Algorithms Used